sqiportinhsa/MyStack/README.md

 # MyStack
 Realization of stack in C/C++ with some useful functions.

+This branch is for cross-checking of projects in my group in university.
+Code here is the same as original except the small error that my partner needs to find.
+You can do it if you want and than look at commits history to test yours ideas.
+Some files were changed by rearrangig of lines and don't contain any errors.
+It was needed to hide real changes.

 ## How to start using

 * Download files "stack.cpp" and "stack.h" and add them to your project folder.